FabioScielzoOrtiz/TFM-Presentation/slides/TFM-slides.md

 $\\$
 The main aim was apply clustering for interpreting SHARE data using Fast $k$-medoids, incorporating sample weights.

-SHARE stands for urvey of Health, Ageing and Retirement in Europe (SHARE), which is the largest cross-European social science panel study dataset covering insights into European individuals’ public health and socioeconomic living conditions.
+SHARE stands for Survey of Health, Ageing and Retirement in Europe (SHARE), which is the largest cross-European social science panel study dataset covering insights into European individuals’ public health and socioeconomic living conditions.

 The first wave is clustered using quantitative $(\texttt{health}, \texttt{dependency}, \texttt{selfperceived}, \texttt{socio\_economic})$ and categorical $(\texttt{gender}, \texttt{agegroup}, \texttt{marriage})$ variables, with $k=2$ groups and Generalized Gower distance.
 The two groups are analyzed longitudinally across waves $(2015, 2017, 2020)$ using relevant SHARE variables to reveal trends over time.